-- An internal Safety Committee met regularly and conferred on major events.
-The Committee reviewed monthly safety reports, maintained ongoing safety records, and made recommendations to the General Manager on issues involving employee and customer safety. - Maintained an outreach program to local schools for "Bike and Walk to School Days."
-Other sponsored programs included classes where students received a recycled bike and learn maintenance and traffic skills as well as PE classes where students learned how to walk and bike to stay healthy and safe. - Provided regular and ongoing training of Operations and Maintenance staff as well as other agency support staff. - Participated in local and regional efforts to increase safety and improve security components within the service district and improve coordination between agencies, particularly with local emergency services. - Continued participation in the regional coordination of the Puget Sound Transportation Recovery Plan for major disruptions to vital transportation facilities and links at both the local and regional level. - Responded to numerous customer comments, suggestions, and complaints. - Improved several bus stops for accessibility and lighting.
+- Delivered public transit service amid the global COVID-19 pandemic, including regular and routine cleaning of vehicles and facilities. - An internal Safety Committee met regularly and conferred on major events.
+The Committee reviewed monthly safety reports, maintained ongoing safety records, and made recommendations to the General Manager on issues involving employee and customer safety. - Maintained and adapted the Walk N Roll program, reaching an estimated 6,026 youth and families - Provided regular and ongoing training of Operations and Maintenance staff as well as other agency support staff. - Participated in local and regional efforts to increase safety and improve security components within the service district and improve coordination between agencies, particularly with local emergency services. - Continued participation in the regional coordination of the Puget Sound Transportation Recovery Plan for major disruptions to vital transportation facilities and links at both the local and regional level. - Responded to numerous customer comments, suggestions, and complaints. - Improved several bus stops for accessibility.

-- Continue to review and develop programs for agency staff intended to improve safety and security. - Continue to work and make improvements with other public agencies and school districts regarding safety and emergency response on both local and regional level. - Provide training to ensure understanding and integration of National Incident Management System, All Hazards Emergency Response Plan, and Continuity of Operations Plan.
+- Adhere to State/Federal-directed mandates and implement selected industry best practices intended to slow and prevent the spread of COVID-19 (coronavirus) - Continue to review and develop programs for agency staff intended to improve safety and security. - Continue to work and make improvements with other public agencies and school districts regarding safety and emergency response on both local and regional level. - Provide training to ensure understanding and integration of National Incident Management System, All Hazards Emergency Response Plan, and Continuity of Operations Plan.
 Implement priorities in Hazards Mitigation Plan.
-Continue to acquire and implement modifications to facilities and vehicles to increase safety and security for customers and employees. - Replace aging office equipment and continue to invest in adequate network security protections. - Adhere to State-directed mandates and implement selected industry best practices intended to slow and prevent the spread of COVID-19 (coronavirus)
+Continue to acquire and implement modifications to facilities and vehicles to increase safety and security for customers and employees. - Replace aging office equipment and continue to invest in adequate network security protections.